What a hydrologist do?

 A hydrologist also plays an important role in assessing the impact of human activities on water resources.
 They may study the impacts of land use changes, such as urbanization and agriculture, on water quality and availability.
 They may also study the impacts of climate change on water resources, such as changes in precipitation patterns and sea level rise.

-See also What is a manager policy?
+See also What industry is policy analyst?

 In addition to their research and management roles, hydrologists often act as consultants to government agencies, private companies and non-governmental organizations.
 They may provide expert advice on a wide range of water-related issues, such as water rights, water supply, and water pollution.